evenlangas/omrontm14-unity-ros2/README.md

 # Omron TM14 Unity ROS2
 This project uses Unity and ros2 to simulate a virtual environment of an Omron TM14 collaborative robot.
-It requires ROS2 Humble.
-If not, please following the instructions for installing the ros2-for-unity package from scratch.
+It requires ROS2 Humble and is only tested for Unity v2022.3.16f1.
+If you are using another ROS distribution, please following the instructions for installing the ros2-for-unity package from scratch.

 The project uses the following packages: